ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Sequence Number Synchronization Method Registry

 This specification establishes the "Sequence Number Synchronization Method" IANA Registry.
-The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
 It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this Registry are: